thaodev/MindGame/README.md

 - Feedback: store feedback for each attempt, storing number of correct numbers and number of correct positions
 - GameCreateRequestDTO: store require information to start a new game
 - Hint: object to store hints for each game

+### Extensions
+- There is option for users to choose the number of random numbers: 4, 6, or 8
+- Range of random number generated can be more or less than 8 numbers: 0 -> 9
+- There is a countdown timer for each game
+- Hints can be shown when needed